pivotal/docs-tas-adapter/troubleshooting.md

-# Troubleshooting Application Service Adapter
+# Troubleshoot Application Service Adapter

 This topic collects documentation related to the generic techniques for diagnosing the system health as well as specific steps to be taken in known scenarios.